 The registration for participation in The Negotiation Challenge can be submitted solely through the online registration form.
 Registration constitutes a legally binding offer to conclude a contract.
 The contract becomes binding only on receipt of our written confirmation (by email).

 All registrations should be received strictly before the deadline posted in the TNC website.
 Late registrations will not be considered unless there is a compelling reason that can be demonstrated, prima facie.
 All successfully registered teams will receive an automatic email confirmation.
 Teams are expected to follow up their registrations and ensure that they have been received by the organizers in full.

 Personal data collected during the registration process is saved and processed by the Organizer solely for the purpose of conducting the competition.
 Participants’ names and email addresses will only be shared with their negotiation partners and judge(s) for the purpose of conducting the negotiation rounds.

 During the competition, the organizing team and/or hired professionals will take photos and/or record videos including the images of the participants.
 These materials are intended for the evaluation, research and/or marketing purposes of the competition.
 Unless specified otherwise, with their registration for the competition, the participants explicitly agree to participate and support these activities.

-A non-refundable registration fee of 500 Euro applies to all teams registering for the competition.
+A non-refundable registration fee applies to all teams registering for the competition.
 Potential travel and accommodation expenses are not included in the registration fee.
 The registration fee can be paid with a credit card or PayPal at the end of the registration process.
 Participation in The Negotiation Challenge is only possible, if the Organizer receives the payment in full on their account prior to the competition.